Since I began my fundraising career more than 20 years ago, the holiday season has held a special place in my heart for a couple of reasons.

 The first is that it’s a season of generosity.
 Each year I’m blown away by the amount of people who give out of the goodness of their hearts to help those experiencing homelessness, going hungry or in need of a little extra love.

 The second is because it’s also a season of gratitude.
-After a year of support from donors, nonprofits have an opportunity to shower their donors with thanks and strengthen their ties to the mission.
+Nonprofits have an opportunity to shower their donors with thanks and strengthen their ties to the mission.

-These two things are escalated even more after a year like 2020.
+These two things have been escalated even more in the last two years.
 Donors have poured their hearts into missions in phenomenal ways, and as nonprofit fundraisers, it’s our responsibility not to take it for granted.

 Unfortunately, stewardship practices are beginning to fall behind.